saper0/revisiting_robustness/README.md

 The following instructions refer to the codebase found in the [src](src/) folder and have been used to generate all results pertaining random graph models (contextual stochastic block models / contextual Barabási-Albert models with community structure).

-The codebase for the real world experiments including a separate installation and usage description can be found in the folder [real_graphs](real_graphs/).
+The codebase for the experiments on real graphs with a separate installation and usage description can be found in the folder [real_graphs](real_graphs/).

 # Installation